-Need the right mix of style + softness on your plush?
+Need the right mix of style and softness for your plush?
 We're glad you found Happy Worker!
-We're a plush toy maker with only one goal - wonderful toys.
+We're a plush toy maker with only one goal – wonderful toys.

 Below we’ll answer the top 3 questions we’re asked about making orders of custom plush toys.